The Country Cat

 The Country Cat is a Southern restaurant in Portland, Oregon.
 The original restaurant operated in southeast Portland from 2007 to 2019, and a second location has operated at the Portland International Airport since 2015.

 History

 Adam and Jackie Sappington opened the original restaurant in southeast Portland's Montavilla neighborhood in 2007, followed by a second at the Portland International Airport in 2015.
 The Montavilla restaurant closed in 2019, but the airport location continued to operate.
+In 2023, the business confirmed plans to convert the airport location into more of a deli and market.

 In 2013, the original location was featured on an episode of Diners, Drive-Ins and Dives, hosted by Guy Fieri.

+In 2024 due to the Portland Airport being remodeled, The Country Cat relocated to a pre-security location in the new terminal.